Fundraising

 Take advantage of accelerators and fellowships

-If you don't have connections, in my opinion accelerators are a great trampoline.
-In a short time they tell you whether they'll invest and help you grow your network.
+If you do not have connections, accelerators can be a useful bridge into the network.
+In a short time, they tell you whether they will invest and help you grow your network.

 In this post you can find 50 programs around the world.